-Meanwhile, in San Antonio, they’ve opened a new library … (wait for it) … with no books.
+In San Antonio, they’ve opened a new library… with no books.
 In October, the Bexar County Digital Library, a.k.a.
 Bibliotech, became the first public library to go bookless.
 The city has been on the forefront of such changes before: the University of Texas in San Antonio was home to the first completely digital library on a college campus in the United States in 2010.

 So how, pray tell, does a library without books even work?
 Patrons can borrow eBooks (10,000 titles and counting) to use on their own devices, granted they download the library’s app and link it to a library card, or check out both eBooks and an eReader, if needed.
 Other digital resources, like videos and music, are also available.

 On the one hand, it’s been a long time since libraries were known as simply a storage place for books.
 Other library services, including computer classes, study rooms and children’s story time, will be part of the Bibliotech, as well.
 While the role of the librarian has changed over the past decade, these individuals are still important resources and will continue to be so as libraries move into the digital age.